 The Apples in a Seed

 Slice an apple and ask them what they see.
-They will probably reply,
+They will probably answer, “seeds.”
+Or they may see a star (seed pockets).

-Most people see little value in seeds.
-They just eat their apples and toss the core into
+Most people see little value in seed.
+They just eat their apples and toss the core into the garbage.
+They prefer seedless melons and

 Anyone can count the seeds in an apple, but